KalenAnson/kiddy/README.md

 	})

 #### Arguments
-`kiddy.pq` accepts the same arguments that the underlying MySQL `conn.query` method accepts.
+`conn.pq` accepts the same arguments that the underlying MySQL `conn.query` method accepts.
 These options can be:

 1. An SQL string
 2. An SQL string and an array of placeholder values